steven-rj/SNHU-CS255/README.md

 ## How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
+I had always been one to dive straight into coding an algorithm, forgoing any forward-thinking or pseudocode, and for small or simple scripts, this hasn't plagued me terribly.
+But, as I'm finding out, now that I'm getting further and further into the Comp Sci curriculum, and the assignments becoming increasingly complex in nature, taking time out to have a think and ponder beforehand the best way to implement a solution, is critical to success.
+Going forward, I need to make more of an effort to writing pseudocode.
+And now from the lessons of this Systems Analysis and Design course, I have an appreciation of the necessity to comprehending the requirements set forth by the client.